-Brazilian author Paulo Coelho has published 30 books of fiction, poetry and spiritual guidance, selling tens of millions of copies in as many as 70 languages.
-Like oral-tradition fables or Biblical parables, Coelho tells tales of characters immersed in universal struggles (such as the search for one's destiny, or the balance between erotic temptation and love) peppered with quotable life advice.
-His newest novel, "Manuscript Found in Accra," joins fan favorites such as "The Alchemist" and "Aleph" in weaving spiritual guidance into a dramatic, adventure-filled read.
-We've rounded up the top Coelho classics and tease out the lessons on love, sex and hardship they provide.
+Brazilian author Paulo Coelho has published 30 books of fiction, poetry, and spiritual guidance, selling tens of millions of copies in as many as 70 languages.
+Like oral-tradition fables or Biblical parables, Coelho tells tales of characters immersed in universal struggles (such as the search for one’s destiny, or the balance between erotic temptation and love) peppered with quotable life advice.
+Here, we’ve rounded up the top Coelho classics and teased out the lessons on love, sex, and hardship they provide.

 Good things come to those who persevere

 In The Alchemist, Coelho’s most popular novel, a young Spanish shepherd named Santiago has a prophetic dream that treasure awaits him in some distant land.
 After consulting with a gypsy who tells him the treasure lies under the Pyramids of Giza and Egypt, he embarks upon a long and arduous journey across Africa.
 The obstacles he encounters in the desert—he struggles to secure food and shelter, crosses paths with armies, and even falls in love—make him second-guess his dubious quest.
 But for every hurdle discouraging him, there’s a signpost reminding him to keep his faith alive.
 Early in his journey an old king tells Santiago: “When you want something, all the universe conspires in helping you to achieve it.”

 Pain is inevitable